-Senior Specialist, New York Clean Energy Real Estate
+Senior Specialist, New York Energy Transition and Real Estate

 As EDF’s Senior Specialist, New York Clean Energy Real Estate, Marc Rauch works with owners and managers of New York commercial real estate, commercial tenants, energy consultants, trade groups and city and state officials to promote the adoption of energy efficiency solutions in New York’s commercial buildings.

 In his role, Marc works to remove regulatory and market barriers to deploying clean energy in the commercial real estate sector, and to develop affirmative programs and policies that contribute to cleaner and more efficient buildings.

 Before joining EDF, Marc served as Sustainability Director at the American University in Cairo (AUC), where he helped to optimize operation of a 5.5 megawatt CHP (combined heat and power) plant and a microgrid serving a 260 acre campus.